lspgn/routinator-docker/README.md

 ## Run it

-You will have to download the ARIN TAL [here](https://www.arin.net/resources/rpki/tal.html) and put it in the local directory.
+You will have to download the ARIN TAL [here](https://www.arin.net/resources/rpki/tal.html) and put it in the /tal directory.
 Then

 ```